teuben/nemo/docs/source/glossary.rst

   snapshot
       Dataformat used in NEMO to represent an
       N-body system.
-Most programs that handle {\it snapshot}'s in NEMO start or end with ``{\tt snap}''.
+Many programs that handle {\it snapshot}'s in NEMO start or end with ``{\tt snap}''.

   structured file